ABOUT BARRETT STEAM MODELS LTD

 In 2013 John Barrett retired, and Steven took over as director.
 The company changed its name to Barrett Steam Models LTD, and with its current 5 members of staff, produces around 50 loco kits a year.

-Last year (2020) our company quietly celebrated its 40th birthday, with the hope of a more public celebration in the future.
+Last year (2020) our company quietly celebrated its 40th birthday.
 Our range currently includes over 20 different locos and a small selection of gauge 1 accessories, including a footbridge and station benches.
 A range of Dean Clerestory coaches is also being redesigned ready for production next year.

 Looking to the future, the business is hoping to progress into larger gauges, with a Gauge 3 model currently going through its prototype stage.